-Atomic force microscopy (AFM) allows for the direct observation of individual protein molecules in solutions, at sub-molecular resolution.
+Atomic force microscopy (AFM) allows for the direct observation of individual protein molecules in solutions, at submolecular resolution.
 However, its imaging rate is too low to trace their dynamic behaviors.
 Rapidly moving molecules cannot be imaged at all.
-In the last decade, significant efforts have been carried out to increase the imaging rate of biological AFM (bio-AFM) (e.g., Ando et al., 2001; Ando et al., 2008; Viani et al., 1999; Fantner et al., 2006).
+In the last decade, significant efforts have been carried out to increase the imaging rate of biological AFM (bio-AFM) (e.g., Ando et al., 2001, 2008; Fantner et al., 2006; Viani et al., 1999).
 Only increasing the scan speed of AFM would not be difficult, if we ignore potential damage to the sample or disturbance of biomolecular processes.
 Very precise and fast control of the tip-sample distance is mandatory for observing delicate dynamic biomolecular processes.
-To achieve high-speed and low-invasive AFM imaging, various techniques have been devised (e.g., Kodera et al., 2005, 2006) As a result, some dynamic events and structural changes in proteins have been successfully visualized (Ando et al., 2006; Yamamoto et al., 2008; Miyagi et al., 2008; Yamashita et al., 2009; Shibata et al., 2009).
+To achieve high-speed and low-invasive AFM imaging, various techniques have been devised (e.g., Kodera et al., 2005, 2006).
+As a result, some dynamic events and structural changes in proteins have been successfully visualized (Ando et al., 2006; Miyagi et al., 2008; Shibata et al., 2010; Yamamoto et al., 2008; Yamashita et al., 2009).
 As comprehensive descriptions for realizing the instrumentation are already given elsewhere (Ando et al., 2008), we focus here on other critical aspects of dynamic AFM imaging.